MicrosoftDocs/windowsserverdocs/WindowsServerDocs/manage/windows-admin-center/support/troubleshooting.md

 ### Configure TrustedHosts

-When installing Windows Admin Center, you are given the option to let Windows Admin Center manage the gateway's TrustedHosts setting.
+When installing Windows Admin Center, you're given the option to let Windows Admin Center manage the gateway's TrustedHosts setting.
 This is required in a workgroup environment, or when using local administrator credentials in a domain.
 If you choose to forego this setting, you must configure TrustedHosts manually.

 **To modify TrustedHosts using PowerShell commands:**